-During the reporting period, the Group introduced a new Code of Conduct called The AMA Way.
-The AMA Way ensures that all of our people, regardless of role, understand the expectations of them and of those that we do business with.
+The Group's Code of Conduct called the AMA Way ensures that all of our people, regardless of role, understand the expectations of them and of those that we do business with.
 It empowers team members to speak up when they notice something that doesn't align with those expectations, laws and regulations, and provides a simple 'Road Test' to undertake if they are unsure of what to do in a particular situation.